Value buying, a strengthened rupee and positive global cues pushed the Indian equity markets higher on Wednesday.

-The key Indian indices provisionally closed the day's trade in the green -- with gains of more than 1.5 per cent each, as healthy buying was witnessed in IT, healthcare and banking stocks.
+The two key indices provisionally closed the day's trade with gains of around a per cent each, as healthy buying was witnessed in banking, consumer durables, capital goods and automobile stocks.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)